Contents

 Send a phone notification with a single curl, from anything, to anywhere

 Count the ways your homelab currently tries to get your attention.
-The backup script emails you.
-Prometheus pages through some webhook.
-One app posts to a Discord you only joined for notifications, another insists on Telegram, a third wants a Pushover token you bought once and forgot about.
-Each new tool brings its own notification mechanism, and pretty soon your phone is being prodded by half a dozen different SaaS middlemen, several of which you’re trusting with messages like “the front door sensor opened at 3am.”
+The backup script emails you, which means you now check email for alerts, which means you’ve made email worse.
+Prometheus pages through some webhook you configured eighteen months ago and no longer remember the shape of.
+One app posts to a Discord server you joined only for its notifications, another insists on Telegram, a third wants a Pushover token you bought once and can’t find.
+Each new tool arrives with its own notification mechanism bolted on, and pretty soon your phone is being prodded by half a dozen different SaaS middlemen — several of which you’re quietly trusting with messages like “the front door sensor opened at 3am.”
+That is a lot of third parties in the loop for the crime of telling you a disk is full.

-Ntfy is the antidote.
+Ntfy is the antidote, and it’s the rare piece of software that’s exactly as simple as it claims.
 It’s a stupidly simple pub-sub notification service: things publish messages to named topics, your phone subscribes to those topics, and notifications appear.
-The genius is the publishing interface — it’s just HTTP.
+The genius is entirely in the publishing interface — it’s just HTTP.
 If a thing can run curl, it can send you a push notification.
-No SDK, no API client, no account with anybody.
+No SDK to import, no API client to keep up to date, no account with anybody, no OAuth dance.
+That constraint is the whole design, and it’s why ntfy ends up absorbing every other notification channel you own.

 Advertisement